openstack/openstack-manuals/doc/install-guide-rst/source/overview.rst

    -  The :term:`controller node <cloud controller node>` runs the Identity service, Image service, management portion of Compute, and the dashboard.
-It also includes supporting services such as a SQL database, :term:`message queue`, and :term:`Network Time Protocol (NTP)`.
+It also includes supporting services such as an SQL database, :term:`message queue`, and :term:`Network Time Protocol (NTP)`.